xlab-uiuc/emt/README.md

 #### Filesystem

 To run linux with QEMU, you need a filesystem image.
-We prepared a image that contains precompiled benchmark suites (from rethinkVM_bench).
+We prepared a image that contains precompiled benchmark suites (from VM-Bench).
 We have already uploaded image to `/proj/ae25-PG0/EMT-images/image_record_loading.ext4.xz`.

 Run the following commands to copy and decoompress.